 Biergartens Evolved into a Social Scene

-Biergartens became a social gathering place for Bavarians.
+The Biergarten became a social gathering place for Bavarians.
 And it became quite common to bring sausage and cheese to supplement the beer and bread.
-By 1897, the ban on Bavarian Biergartens selling food was lifted, but by then tradition was set.
-Even through a Biergarten may sell Wurst, Stecklerfisch, Obatdza and Kartoffelsalat, it’s not unusual for people to bring their favorite picnic foods from home to enjoy in the shade with others.
-Some people go all out, bringing tablecloths, and cutlery as well as some amazing foods!
+By 1897, the ban on Bavarian Biergartens selling food had been lifted, but by then, tradition was set.
+Even though a Biergarten may sell Wurst, Stecklerfisch, Obatdza, and Kartoffelsalat, it’s not unusual for people to bring their favorite picnic foods from home to enjoy in the shade with others.
+Some people go all out, bringing tablecloths and cutlery as well as some fantastic food!

 What makes a Biergarten in Bavaria special is the concept that AT the Biergarten, everyone is equal.
-It doesn’t matter if the person is a doctor or a student, a lawyer or a bricklayer… when at the Biergarten, everyone has the same social status.
+It doesn’t matter if the person is a doctor, a student, a lawyer, or a bricklayer.
+When at the Biergarten, everyone has the same social status.
 Tables are shared.
-(The only exception might be the Stammtische… which are reserved for regulars).
+(The only exception might be the Stammtische, which are reserved for regulars).

 A Biergarten is a chance to come together with others… to enjoy conversation, music and real German Gemütlichkeit.